 Edmonton is the capital of the Canadian province of Alberta and is the province's second-largest city.
 Edmonton is the major economic centre for northern and central Alberta and a major centre for the oil and gas industry.
 Despite the focus on oil and gas, Edmonton's economy is one of the most diverse in Canada with strong industrial, technology, biotech, research and education sectors.
 Canada is in Northern North America, bordering the North Atlantic Ocean on the east, North Pacific Ocean on the west, and the Arctic Ocean on the north, north of the USA.
 Varies from temperate in south to subarctic and arctic in north.
 Mostly plains with mountains in west and lowlands in southeast.
 The official languages are English and French.
 All government documents and information services are available in both.
 English remains the dominant language in every province except Québec.
 There is also a sizeable francophone community in New Brunswick, which is the country's sole officially bilingual province.
 Canadian French is different from European French, but they are mutually intelligible.
 Given Canada's multicultural population, many other languages are spoken in the major cities, especially Arabic, Chinese, Hindi, Japanese, Russian, Polish, Portuguese and Spanish.
 The main religion is Christianity.
 The economy of Canada is one of the world's wealthiest, with a high per-capita income, and it is a member of the Organisation for Economic Co-operation and Development (OECD) and the G8.
 It is one of the world's top ten trading nations.
+The security risk for expatriates in Canada is low.
+Risks include petty street crime mainly in low income neighbourhoods of major cities, as well as of terrorism.
 The population in Edmonton is 1.04 Mil (2014 est.), while the inflation rate is 2.4% (2014 est.).

 Cost Of Living